-You would still have access to the remaining $40,000, and once you paid back the $10,000 you used (plus interest), your credit limit would return to the original amount you were approved for ($50,000).
+You would still have access to the remaining $40,000, and once you paid back the $10,000 you used (plus interest), your credit limit would return to the original $50,000 you were approved for.

 However, it’s important to keep in mind that terms vary across lenders.
 For example, in some cases, you may need to reapply for financing each time you draw from your line of credit.

-Like any other financing option, there are several pros and cons to lines of credit.
+Like any other business financing option, there are several pros and cons to lines of credit.

 When choosing the right line of credit for your business, there are some important differentiations you should understand.

-Revolving vs. non-revolving: While most lines of credit are revolving, it’s important to understand that you may encounter a non-revolving line of credit.
+Revolving vs. non-revolving: While most lines of credit are revolving it’s important to understand there is a non-revolving line of credit.
 What does that mean?
 Let’s use the example from earlier where you were approved for $50,000.
-After you used the $10,000, you used the additional $40,000 to keep things afloat during the off-season.
+This time around, after you used the $10,000, you’ve decided to use the additional $40,000 to keep things afloat during the off-season.
 With a non-revolving line of credit, once you paid back the $10,000 and $40,000 in full (plus interest), rather than having access to the full $50,000 again, your account would be closed.

 Secured vs. unsecured lines of credit: With secured lines of credit, you’re required to put up some type of collateral or guarantee, which the lender can seize if you default on your payments.
 Collateral can include (but is not limited to) real estate, equipment, or inventory.
-On the other hand, unsecured business lines don’t require any type of collateral.
+On the other hand, unsecured business lines don’t require the borrower to put up any type of collateral.
 However, because the lender is accepting more risk, you can likely count on higher interest rates.

 While lenders typically have varying eligibility requirements, to qualify for a business line of credit, you will likely need:

-However, you can never be overprepared.
+While different lenders may require different documents, you can never be over-prepared when applying for a business line of credit.
 Use this as an opportunity to get your paperwork in order.
 Some of the most common items requested include:

-A credit card is technically a line of credit, so these two forms of financing are often confused.
-They’re both tools that can help build your business and personal credit, which can result in more favorable terms for future loan products.
+A credit card is technically a line of credit, so these two forms of financing can be confusing.
+They’re both tools that can finance aspects of your business while helping you to build your business and personal credit, which can result in more favorable terms for future loan products.